backdrop-contrib/filehash/README.md

 Drupal core File module is required.

-If you want to use the BLAKE2b hash algorithm, either the Sodium PHP extension or `paragonie/sodium_compat` polyfill are required.
+If you want to use the BLAKE2b hash algorithm, either the Sodium PHP extension or `paragonie/sodium_compat` polyfill is required.

 ## Installation